Yeeldx/yeeldbox-devdocs/docs/resources/risks/risk-score.md

 # Risk Scores

-Yeeldx works with risk scores to quantify and assess the amount of risk of each strategy and vault, this document describes how we define risk vectors and work with them to reach a good balance between secure and innovative strategies
+Yeeldx works with risk scores to quantify and assess the amount of risk of each strategy and YeeldBox, this document describes how we define risk vectors and work with them to reach a good balance between secure and innovative strategies

 * [**Strategy Risk Score**](#strategy-risk-score) defines each dimension of risk for a strategy and how we quantify them
-* [**Vault Risk Score Proposal**](#vault-risk-score-proposal) aggregates all strategies scores for a vault averaging by TVL **(this is in draft stage)**
+* [**YeeldBox Risk Score Proposal**](#YeeldBox-risk-score-proposal) aggregates all strategies scores for a YeeldBox averaging by TVL **(this is in draft stage)**
-* [**Overall Risk Score Proposal**](#overall-risk-score-proposal) aggregates strategy/vault scores into overall scores **(this is in draft stage)**
+* [**Overall Risk Score Proposal**](#overall-risk-score-proposal) aggregates strategy/YeeldBox scores into overall scores **(this is in draft stage)**

 ## Strategy Risk Score